Code Enforcement During COVID-19

 Short Term Vacation Rentals

 Who do I call to report an occupied Short-Term Vacation Rental (STVR)?
-Please call Code Compliance at 760-777-7050 or send an email to CodeComplianceMail@laquintaca.gov.
+Please call Code Compliance at 760-777-7050, send an email to CodeComplianceMail@laquintaca.gov, or use the online complaint form.
 Please make sure to provide an accurate address for the STVR.
-Keep in mind, that STVRS can house essential workers and people that need to isolate in a separate unit.
+Keep in mind, that STVRs can house essential workers and people that need to isolate in a separate unit.
 City staff will investigate to determine whether the STVR is following the city orders.

 I think there are too many guests staying at a STVR, should I report it?
 Yes, please call the STVR Hotline at 760-777-7157 and report the property.